hifive1278/CPSC474_TicTacToe/README.md

 These results make sense logically because AMAF (with RAVE) is not really built for Qubic.
 Move order is highly critical, making the AMAF assumption that moves have similar values regardless of when they're played potentially misleading.

 Move Averaging Sampling Technique (MAST), on the other hand, learns to bias moves that are better (i.e. taking the center or corners?).
 It can potentially rapidly identify generally good moves, leading to faster convergence on optimal play.
 One draw back, though, is that it tends to favor games with a larger state space, so that it can adequately update its global statistics for move rewards to a useful level.

+## NEXT STEPS?
+Vary depth of Alpha-Beta pruning minimax search.
+Run our code/simulations with an even longer MCTS time on a more powerful system -- because theoretically, MCTS should converge to minimax.